 Roommates and Money

-Living together and sharing expenses can cause friction - even among the best of friends.
-Some people are meticulous with record keeping and always plan to have enough money available to pay the bills, while others have difficulty.
+Living together and sharing expenses can be very helpful from a financial standpoint, but sometimes friction occurs - even among the best of friends.
+Some people are meticulous with record keeping and always plan to have enough money available to pay the bills, while others have difficulty with managing money and paying bills.

 The best way to ensure an equitable relationship is to develop a plan for ensuring financial fairness.
-Here are a few ideas to make sure that both you and your roommate have a good experience:
+Read on to learn a few ideas to make sure that both you and your roommate have a good experience.

 Divide Responsibility Equally

-A common situation is that one roommate sets up all the utility bills (and maybe even the lease) in his or her name alone, and bears all of the financial and legal responsibility.
+A common situation is that one roommate sets up all the utility bills (and maybe even the lease) in their name, and bears all of the financial and legal responsibility.
 This may sound like a good idea, but it could lead to problems if the person who set up the bills doesn’t manage money like you do.

 A good plan is to each take responsibility for one or two of the expenses, with the goal being that each roommate takes responsibility for the same dollar amount per month.
 For example, one roommate could take responsibility for the internet, cable and electricity, while the other roommate could take responsibility for the heat and water.